black-sliver/apclientpp/README.md

 ## Prerequisites

-* gcc6 or msvc toolset v14.1 or newer on windows
+* gcc6 or msvc toolset v14.1 or newer on Windows
 * gcc5 or clang3.3 or newer on other platforms
 * std c++14 or newer (c++11 support needs a bit of rework)